petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     # replace the old remote branch with the new
     git push origin :old-name new-name

+Move `HEAD` (the tip) of a branch to a different commit:

+    git branch --force <branch-name> [<new-tip-commit>]
+    # For example, I want my-branch to point to the same commit as other-branch.
+    git branch --force my-branch other-branch

 ## Remote branches

 _Remote-tracking branches_ are references to the state of remote branches.